Teradata Express Edition: Converting from VMware to VirtualBox

 cd C:\Program Files\Oracle\VirtualBox

-Execute the conversion program from the already installed VirtualBox.
+Run the conversion program from your VirtualBox installation.
 Be sure to convert both the Linux installation and the two virtual disks (VDISKs).
-The {PATH} variable must lead to the specific directory for extracting the Teradata Express Edition files.
+The {PATH} variable must point to the directory where the Teradata Express Edition files were extracted.

 VBoxManage {PATH}\sda.vmdk {PATH}\sda.vdi –format VDI